Toggle Menu

 Mechanic: Here, have one of mine.

 Lawrence: Thank God.
 Something I can actually use.
-I know these things are awful for you
+I know these things are awful for you.

-Mechanic: I’m not sure you got to worry about that anymore.
-C’mon, buddy.
+Mechanic: I’m not sure you got to worry about that anymore. [chuckles] C’mon, buddy.
 Let’s take a look at that car of yours.

 Lawrence: That’s the other thing.
-I don’t even own a car, then boom, I’m suddenly cruising down the highway in a Buick Skylark.
+I don’t even own a car, then boom, I’m suddenly cruising down the Highway in a Buick Skylark.

-Mechanic: Hell of a car
+Mechanic: That’s one hell of a car.

 Lawrence: Sure.
 I’m not complaining.
 But that’s not my automobile.